 It is easy to lose patience with a hyper puppy that has a very short attention span.
 I lost my temper many times with my first puppy and started shouting at him.

-Anger, frustration, shouting, banging, and hitting will only inject more energy into an already intense situation.
-This will cause puppy to get even more agitated and even more hyper.
+- Anger, frustration, shouting, banging, and hitting will only inject more energy into an already intense situation.
+This will cause the puppy to get even more agitated and even more hyper.

-Always be consistent with puppy so that he will know what to expect from you.
-It is important to set up some house rules and stick to it.
+- Always be consistent with the puppy so that he will know what to expect from you.
+It is important to set up some house rules and stick to them.
 Do not let your puppy come onto the couch one day and scold him for doing the same thing the next day.

 Find Your Inner Puppy